KAthousand/sql-joins-lesson/README.md

 <hr>

 Let's use Spotify to imagine this in the real world.
-We could start out with two tables, `artist` and `track`.
+We could start out with two tables, `artists` and `tracks`.
 Our goal now is to somehow indicate the relationship between an artist and a track.
 In this case, that relationship indicates who performed the track.